-\Any "I" grade that has not been removed from the transcript by the instructor on or before the mid -point of the next semester automatically converts to a letter grade.
+Any "I" grade that has not been removed from the transcript by the instructor on or before 9 weeks from the start of the proceeding term (FA, SP, SU) automatically converts to a letter grade.

 Graduation Requirements

 Students who intend to graduate with a technical Certificate and/or Associate Applied Science degree must complete the following requirements to graduate and/or participate in commencement exercises.